Travel Greenland; My 7 Day Greenland Itinerary

 Your time is almost up.
 Now, this next section is more of a personal choice.
 The city of Nuuk doesn’t really offer the beauty of Greenland the way Kangerlussuaq and Ilulissat do, but I always like to see what the Capital Cities of places look like, so I was quite excited to check Nuuk out.
 A lot of people fly from Ilulissat and connect straight to their flight back to Denmark (or Iceland), but not me, I wanted to explore.
 And so we did.

 And with that my week was up.
-We walked back to our hotel read for bed after all those beers.
+We walked back to our hotel and we were ready for bed after all those beers.
 Nuuk, in all honesty, has a weird vibe.
 It’s got a reputation for being a little dangerous, and there wasn’t much going on.
 That being said, our Brewery tour had made it very worthwhile, so no complaints with us.

 Day 7: Nuuk to Copenhagen